Depth filter: Limitations of depth filtrations over competitive processes

 Besides Depth Filtration, a number of membrane filtration methods are also used for different industrial applications such as Reverse Osmosis, nano-filtration and Microfiltration.
-The aforementioned processes operate under the same principle, by rejecting contaminants larger than the filter size.
+These use the same principle, rejecting contaminants larger than the filter size.
 The main distinguishing feature amongst them is their effective pore size.
 For example, Microfiltration operates by allowing large particles to pass through the filter media, whilst Reverse Osmosis rejects all the particles except very small species.
 Most membrane filters can be utilized for final filtration whilst depth filters tend to be more effective when used in clarifying applications, hence a combination of the two processes can provide a suitable filtration system, which can be adapted to many applications.

 Assessment of main process characteristics

 Process Characteristics such as filtration rate and filter media are important design considerations and greatly impact filter performance, as a result continuous monitoring and assessment is necessary to ensure greater control over the process quality.